amplitude/amplitude-docs/content/collections/source-catalog/en/hubspot-quickstart.md

 Track and analyze product use data and lead performance from within HubSpot dashboards.
 This integration enables you to add Amplitude charts directly to your HubSpot dashboards.
 To add Amplitude charts to HubSpot:

-1. Navigate to an existing, or create a new [dashboard](https://knowledge.hubspot.com/dashboards/customize-your-dashboards) in HubSpot.
+1. Navigate to an existing dashboard, or [create a new one](https://knowledge.hubspot.com/dashboards/customize-your-dashboards) in HubSpot.
 2. From the dashboard, click *Actions > Add external content*.
 For more information, see HubSpot's article [Embed external content on a dashboard](https://knowledge.hubspot.com/dashboards/embed-external-content-on-a-dashboard).
-3. Provide a name for the chart, and enter the chart's URL from Amplitude.
+3. Name the chart, and enter the chart's URL from Amplitude.
 The URL should be in the format: `https://app.amplitude.com/analytics/<project>/1234abcd` where `1234abcd` represent an 8 character alphanumeric identifier of the chart.